Lunchbox Treats

 - Add all the other ingredients, turning to coat everything well.

-- Using your hands (encased in latex CSI gloves), shape the mixture into walnut-sized balls.
+- Using your hands (either glove-up or wet your hands with cold water first), shape the mixture into walnut-sized balls.
 You should get about 25; you could also make this using a 12-bun muffin tin lined with muffin papers to get 12 larger cupcakes.

 - Let them set in the fridge for an hour or so, and they will keep quite happily in there for a week of treats.